 Net cash used in investing activities primarily relates to payments made for the acquisition of our real estate investments and activities related to our loans receivable.
-Net cash used in investing activities decreased \$141.9 million for the three months ended March 31, 2014 compared to the same period in 2013.
+Net cash used in investing activities decreased \$551.0 million for the six months ended June 30, 2014 compared to the same period in 2013.
 The factors that contributed to the change between the two periods are summarized below.

-- We had cash outflows of \$545.0 million related to our acquisition of two real estate investments. - We paid \$1.1 million in capital expenditures at our operating properties and paid \$16.2 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$2.5 million and received proceeds from the collection of real estate loans receivable of \$3.3 million - We had an increase in restricted cash of \$4.6 million primarily related to an increase in escrowed tenant improvements at Perspective Defense, escrows required by several of our outstanding mortgage loans and the reserve required to be funded related to the Poland Logistics Portfolio's debt covenant.
+- We had cash outflows of \$594.1 million related to our acquisition of three real estate investments. - We paid \$3.9 million in capital expenditures at our operating properties and paid \$28.2 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$7.4 million and received proceeds from the collection of real estate loans receivable of \$13.3 million. - We had an increase in restricted cash of \$10.9 million primarily related to: (i) \$3.9 million resulting from cash funded to escrow accounts for acquisition expenses related to the Forchheim acquisition, which was not released by June 30, 2014; (ii) an increase in escrowed tenant improvements at Perspective Defense; (iii) escrows required by several of our outstanding mortgage loans and (iv) the reserve required to be funded related to the Poland Logistics Portolio's debt covenant.
 See Note 6 Debt Financing for additional information regarding the Poland Logistics Portfolio's debt covenant.

-- We had cash outflows of \$681.8 million related to our acquisition of five real estate investments. - We paid \$4.3 million in capital expenditures at our operating properties and paid \$7.6 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$10.2 million. - We had an increase in restricted cash of \$4.1 million related to escrows required by several of our outstanding mortgage loans and security deposits at New City.
+- We had cash outflows of \$1.1 billion related to our acquisition of eight real estate investments and paid \$1.5 million related to deposits on pending acquisitions. - We paid \$7.3 million in capital expenditures at our operating properties and paid \$18.4 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$11.8 million and received proceeds from the collection of real estate loans receivable of \$6.8 million. - We had an increase in restricted cash of \$3.5 million related to escrows required by several of our outstanding mortgage loans and security deposits at New City.